 In World War I, Germany invented and debuted the world’s first weapons of mass destruction — poison gas artillery shells and pressurized tanks that wafted the deadly toxins over the battlefield.
 They killed and wounded thousands.

-That gas attack took place at Ypres, Belgium, where German troops released hundreds of tons of chlorine gas through buried pipes across a four-mile front.
+The Germans first attempted two attacks in October 1914 and January 1915 that failed due to technical reasons.
+But the first successful attack came in April 1915.That gas attack took place at Ypres, Belgium, where German troops released hundreds of tons of chlorine gas through buried pipes across a four-mile front.
 Over 1,000 Allied soldiers were killed and another 7,000 were injured.

 And that was the opening of Pandora’s Box.
 The British military responded with its own chlorine attack in September 1915 at the Battle of Loos.
 The Germans introduced mustard gas into the fighting in 1917 and America joined the war — and chemical warfare — in 1918.